2012–13 Watford F.C. season: Takeover

-Pre season
+Preseason

 Watford did not make any signings prior to the start of their pre-season campaign, but their first two games against local featured triallists Daniel Pudil and Almen Abdi.
 In both matches – away to Boreham Wood and Wealdstone – Watford changed all eleven players at half time.
 Both games finished as 1–1 draws.
 The team's first win of pre-season came in a visit to Irish side Cork City, and was followed by an 8–0 win in a match against Barnet at Watford's training ground in London Colney.

 Watford's only pre-season game at Vicarage Road was a testimonial match for defender Lloyd Doyley, who started his professional career at the club in 2001.
 Before the start of the game, Doyley entered the pitch to a guard of honour, and when he was substituted with 15 minutes remaining he was given a standing ovation by supporters.
 However, a goal from Tottenham's Jermain Defoe gave the visitors a 1–0 victory.
 Watford finished their pre-season schedule with a 3–0 win at Gillingham, with two goals from Matěj Vydra and one from Piero Mingoia.